8LWXpg/pdfBookMark/README.md

 # pdfBookMark

-find specific string in pdf then add it into bookmark
+extract table of contents from pdf into bookmarks

 ## Requirements